Anbil Mahesh Poyyamozhi: Political career

 He started his political life as a party worker in the year 2000.
-He actively took part in various party activities and was appointed the Youth Wing Secretary in 2014.
+He was appointed the Youth Wing Secretary in 2014.
 He was elected as a Member of Tamil Nadu Legislative Assembly from Thiruverumbur constituency in 2016.

 He was again elected as MLA in May 2021 from the Thiruverumbur constituency consecutively and appointed the School Education Minister of Tamil Nadu.

+Education

+Anbil Mahesh Poyyamozhi completed a doctorate at National College, Tiruchirappalli.
+The research focused on the mix of education and computer science.
+Anbil Mahesh Poyyamozhis dissertation, titled "Physical Activity, for Skill Development Through Machine Learning " was done under the guidance of T. Prasanna Balaji.
+The study gave a real data analysis of physical‑education activities.
+How they help overall skill growth in students.
+The study used machine‑learning‑based assessment methods to check results and find patterns, in student progress.
+I think the work of Anbil Mahesh Poyyamozhi shows how simple data tools can improve education.